jkelin/TribesRevengeance/_posts/2014-03-02-pingoptimization.md

 ---
-layout: page
+layout: post
-title: Ping Optimization Tutorial
+title: Ping Optimization
 keywords: tribesrevengeance, tribes, vengeance, revengeance, tutorial, guide, ping, optimization, improve, latency, network, speed, netspeed,
 description: Ping Optimization Tutorial page.
 Here, you find out how to improve your ingame ping!
 date: 02/03/2014
 permalink: /tutorials/performancetweaks/pingoptimization/
+author: Originally written by MalOx, Cobra and Morpheus.
+Updated by HighDive.
+categories: performance
 ---

 On this page you will find all sorts of tweaks which you can apply in order to decrease your ping or stabilize your connection.